Independent research for an age of transition.

 A merit-based scholarship grant for exceptional doctoral scholars.

-The HSI Fellowship is awarded as an unrestricted scholarship grant in support of the Fellow's doctoral work.
-The award recognizes prior achievement and provides the financial conditions under which exceptional scholars can pursue their work without distraction.
+The HSI Fellowship is awarded as a scholarship grant in support of the Fellow's doctoral work.
+It recognizes prior achievement and provides the financial conditions under which exceptional scholars can pursue their research without distraction.

 No specific deliverables are required as a condition of the award.
 Continuation is contingent solely on continued enrollment in good standing.

-Applications for the next Fellowship cycle open in March 2027.
-Final selections announced September 1, 2027.
+Applications for the next Fellowship cycle open in March 2027, with selections announced September 1, 2027.

 Abdullah Ishak Khan